ewaldmire/ascender/docs/docsite/rst/administration/security_best_practices.rst

 Available resources
 --------------------

-Several resources exist in Ascender and elsewhere to ensure a secure platform.
+Several resources exist in climber and elsewhere to ensure a secure platform.
 Consider utilizing the following functionality:

 .. contents::
     :local: